Although making any of these quilts is a lot of fun in the end, it is a lot of work in the beginning.

 - hand dyed fabric or supersaturated fabric (medium to dark fabrics) along the lines of batiks.
 These fabrics may bleed some of their excess color – better in the wash water than in the other fabric in your quilt

-In addition, Jan has tips for choosing and cutting large-scale prints, stripes, and other fabrics that will add spark to your quilt and make it stand out.
+- In addition, Jan offers guidance on how to select and cut large-scale prints, stripes, and other types of fabrics that will give your quilt a unique look and make it stand out from others.

-You may be thinking “What do I need another quilting book for?”
-And, trust me, I’m familiar with that train of thought.
-In addition to that, I have a plethora of quilting books that line my shelves.
-The thing is, just like fabric, many of these books are in your local shops for a short time.
-And, if you don’t get them right away, you won’t be able to get them later on when you really need them.
+It’s possible that you’re asking yourself, “Why do I need another quilting book?”
+Believe me when I say that I am familiar with that train of thought.
+In addition to that, I have a plethora of quilting books that can be found on my shelves.
+The thing is, similar to fabric, many of these books are only available in your neighborhood shops for a limited time.
+And if you don’t get them right away, you won’t be able to get them later on when you really need them.

-This beautiful quilt is 57 inches by 57 inches and in the center is a piece of fabric that features a Geisha that has been set on point.
-The flowers that are responsible for the dramatic effect are incorporated into each of the surrounding points is a large piece of fabric that was specifically cut to include these flowers.
+This stunning quilt measures 57 inches by 57 inches, and in the middle, there is a piece of fabric that features a Geisha that has been set on point.
+The flowers that are responsible for the dramatic effect are incorporated into each of the surrounding points, which are each comprised of a large piece of fabric that was specifically cut to include these flowers.

-Just imagine what you could do with a similar large-scale print that is similar to one that you already adore.
-Your loved ones are going to be blown away by your quilt, regardless of whether it features a print of flowers, fish, the Wizard of Oz, or a fun kid print, your quilt will amaze your family and friends.
-And using Jan’s techniques, you can put this together using large pieces of fabric and sewing straight seams – no set-in seams if you use the techniques that Jan teaches.
+Just imagine what you could create with a large-scale print that is similar to one that you already adore.
+Your loved ones are going to be blown away by your quilt, regardless of whether it features a print of flowers, fish, the Wizard of Oz, or a cute kid’s print.
+You can put this together by using large pieces of fabric and sewing straight seams – there is no need for set-in seams if you use the techniques that Jan teaches.

-Warning – this may not be appropriate for someone who is just starting out with quilting.
-The methods described in this book assume that you have done some sewing before, and it is especially helpful if you have made more than one quilt.
+Caution: this may not be appropriate for someone who is just starting out with quilting.
+The methods described in this book assume that you have previous experience with sewing, and it will be of particular assistance to you if you have created more than one quilt.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>